9 Minute Read

 - $281,650 home with a 40% down payment ($112,660)

-For example, if you plug in a mortgage amount of $211,238 with a 20% down payment, you’ll find that your maximum monthly payment of $1,250 increases to $1,515 when you add in $194 for taxes and $71 for insurance.
+For example, if you plug in a mortgage amount of $211,238 with a 20% down payment at a 4% interest rate, you’ll find that your maximum monthly payment of $1,250 increases to $1,514 when you add in $194 for taxes and $71 for insurance.
 To get that number back down to a monthly housing budget of $1,250, you’ll need to lower the price of the house you can afford to $172,600.

 Use the calculator to try out other combinations to find the right mortgage amount, interest rate and down payment combo that will work for your budget.